FAIRDataPipeline/hugo_source_files/content/docs/interface/config/_index.md

 ---
 weight: 10
-title: "User written config file"
+title: "config.yaml fields"
 ---

-<span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change.
-Fields may be missing or named incorrectly!</span>
+# *config.yaml* fields

-# User written *config.yaml* file
+<span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change.</span>

 The Data Pipeline API hinges on a *config.yaml* file, which lets users specify metadata to be used during file lookup for read or write, and configure overall API behaviour.
 This user written *config.yaml* is translated into a working config file by `FAIR run`, which is then taken as input by the Data Pipeline API.